Francesco146/telegram-file-statistics-bot/README.md

     cd telegram-file-statistics-bot
     ```

-2. Install Poetry if you haven't already:
+2. Install uv if you haven't already:
     ```sh
-    pip install poetry
+    pip install uv
     ```

-3. Create a new virtual environment using Poetry:
+3. Create a new virtual environment using uv:
     ```sh
-    poetry shell
+    uv venv
     ```

-4. Install the required packages using Poetry:
+4. Install the required packages using uv
     ```sh
-    poetry install
+    uv sync
     ```

 5. Create a `.env` file in the root directory and add your Telegram bot token: